 Changes to Visitor visa lodgement arrangements

-From 30 September 2021, the Department of Home Affairs is introducting 100 per cent online lodgement for Visitor visas (subclass 600).
+The Department of Home Affairs has now introduced 100 per cent online lodgement for Visitor visas (subclass 600).

-Following these changes, paper applications will not be accepted as valid.
+Paper applications will no longer be accepted as valid.

-Applying for your visa online is the preferred and most efficient way to apply.
+Applying for your visa online is the most efficient way to apply.
 There are many benefits to applying online, including:

 Faster processing times